 Over the last ten years statutory agencies have spent half a million pounds of public money talking about saving the wildcat, whilst over the last five years Wildcat Haven has spent less than £100,000 of grants and donations from the US, China, commercial sponsors and the international general public creating a vast, threat-free haven where the Scottish wildcat can thrive again.

-Wildcat Haven is the only chance that the pure wildcat has, and over the next five years we will expand to over 800 square miles and establish an in-situ captive breeding centre to help bring the true wildcat back.
+This is the only chance that the pure wildcat has, and over the next five years we will expand to over 800 square miles and start bringing the true wildcat back.

 Wildcat Haven isn't an idea, a discussion, or eternal research which never gets applied in the field; it is the only comprehensive, active and successful conservation effort for the genetically pure Scottish wildcat; we aren't seeking the best route for conserving the wildcat, we're already taking it.